ID Resolve Review 2026: Is It More Than a Restoration Service?

 After several minutes, we were given the same message that every call center gives — that ID Resolve was experiencing high call volumes.
 After seven minutes on hold, we were sent to a live agent who then placed us back on hold to check our account.

 The support agent tried resetting our ability to sign up for credit monitoring, but it didn’t work.
 He then told us maybe we should try hardwiring our computer into our router, which wasn’t really doable on a MacBook without specialized cables and converters.
-Overall, we found phone support to be completely unhelpful.
+We found phone support to be completely unhelpful.

 Top alternatives